 What are my credentials?

-I have approximately 40 professional short fiction sales, and I just sold a short fiction collection to Saga Press.
-My work has been performed on NPR, included in year’s best and best of anthologies, and has been nominated for the World Fantasy Award and the WSFA Small Press Award.
+My short fiction has been performed on NPR, included in year’s best and best of anthologies, and has been nominated for the World Fantasy Award and the WSFA Small Press Award, and will be out this year in a collection from Saga Press, A Cathedral of Myth and Bone.
 My novella with Maria Dahvana Headley, The End of the Sentence, was chosen as one of NPR’s Best Books of 2014.
 I am a graduate of Clarion at UCSD, and am represented by Brianne Johnson at Writers House.
-My debut novel, Roses and Rot, is out now, and Publishers Weekly said it was one of the best SFF books of summer 2016.
+Publishers Weekly said my debut novel, Roses and Rot, was one of the best SFF books of summer 2016.
+My second novel, An Unkindness of Magicians, won an Alex Award, and was named one of NPR's Best Books of 2017.
 Additionally, I have a Ph.D. in English Literature, and have taught at the undergraduate and graduate levels at the University of Minnesota, and Stonybrook University.
 I have also taught an Intro to Writing SFF course with LitReactor, and I've been working with writers on a one on one basis for about three years now.

 In other words, I have experience, both as a writer, and in helping other people make their writing better.